pit-ray/win-vind/docs/cheat_sheet/functions/index.md

 <br>
 All path delimiters `\` in Windows are treated as `/` in pattern translation.
+If you want to add a command to multiple patterns at the same time, `,` without after-space is available.
 All others follow the general regex.

 **Examples**